*Information correct as of 18 July 2022

 How much is the payment?

-This will change on 18 January 2022.
-While the payment will remain a lump sum, it will move to a tiered system.
-Anyone who loses over 20 hours of work will still receive the full $750, but if you lose between 8 and 20 hours, you will only receive $450.
-Those who lose less than eight hours of work will no longer be eligible.
+As the payment operates on a tiered system, the answer to this question depends on how many hours of work you lose.
+Anyone who loses over 20 hours of work will receive $750, but if you lose between 8 and 20 hours, you are only eligible to receive $450.
+If you lose less than eight hours of work, you are not eligible for the payment.

 How can I apply for the Pandemic Leave Disaster Payment?